rli99/undr_rover/README.txt

                 --coverdir coverage_files sample1*.fastq sample2*.fastq

-This assumes that there are two FASTQ files each for sample1* and sample2*, which contain the first and second reads respectively for each read pair.
+This assumes that there are two FASTQ files each for sample1* and sample2*, which contain the first and second reads respectively for each read-pair.
 Roverfile.txt and primers.txt are both TSV format files containing data as described earlier.

 The variants called will be written to the file variant_calls.vcf.
-Coverage files containing the number of read pairs which mapped to each region will be output in coverage_files/sample1.coverage and coverage_files/sample2.coverage.
+Coverage files containing the number of read-pairs which mapped to each region will be output in coverage_files/sample1.coverage and coverage_files/sample2.coverage.
 A log file describing the actions taken by the program will be stored in log_file.